 “[St. Joseph is] the poster child for what a Catholic man should be,” Foreman said.
 “Especially in today’s modern world, the Knights of Columbus need to be that poster child for what a Catholic man should be.”

 During the conference, the students brought that light to people most in need in New Haven.
-Attendees spent their Sunday morning assembling care packages and distributing them to the homeless in downtown New Haven.
+Attendees spent their Sunday morning assembling care packages and in downtown New Haven.

 “What I hope that these attendees will bring back is that fire to be that inspiration on their campus.
 And not just their campus, but their community, their church,” Foreman said.

 Knights of Columbus councils are present on nearly 400 campuses around the world.
 When Venerable Father Michael J. McGivney founded the Knights in New Haven in 1882, he envisioned an organization that would unite men in faith and serve those most vulnerable among us.